aws-samples/data-lake-as-code/docs/roda_install.md

 We provide the data in two forms.

 - **Option 1)** The original .tfrecord format provided by Google Research.
-- **Option 2)** Parquet conversions of those tfrecords into a format that lets you query the data in place directy out of the S3 bucket.
+- **Option 2)** Parquet conversions of those .tfrecords into a format that lets you query the data in place directy out of the S3 bucket.

 ### Option 1)

 Your typical `s3 sync` or `s3 cp` commands will download the files for you.
+For example, `aws s3 sync s3://aws-roda-ml-datalake/yt8m/ .` will copy the whole 1.6TB down onto your local machine.
+Or `aws s3 sync s3://aws-roda-ml-datalake/yt8m/ s3://yourbucket/yourfolder/` will copy it out of the public bucket and into your own bucket.
 The folder structure is identical to how the data is distributed by Google Research.

 ```
 s3://aws-roda-ml-datalake/yt8m/